joeduffy/joeduffy.github.io/_posts/2010-01-03-a-brief-retrospective-on-transactional-memory.md

 (Transactions unfortunately do not address one other issue, which turns out to be the most fundamental of all: sharing.
-Indeed, TM is insufficient -- indeed, even dangerous -- on its own is because it makes it very easy to share data and access it from multiple threads; first class isolation is far more important to achieve than faux isolation.
+Indeed, TM is insufficient -- indeed, even dangerous -- on its own because it makes it very easy to share data and access it from multiple threads; first class isolation is far more important to achieve than faux isolation.
 This is perhaps one major difference between client and server transactions.
 Most server sessions are naturally isolated, and so transactions